cybercomgroup/fintech-hack/README.md

 Let's make a proper HumanStandardToken called FintechToken.

-First, you need to remove the example token code from the Truffle project leaving only Migrations contract:

-    rm test/*
-    rm contracts/MetaCoin.sol contracts/ConvertLib.sol

 Then we will copy the minimal token base classes (Token.sol, StandardToken.sol, HumanStandardToken.sol) from [ConsenSys examples](https://github.com/ConsenSys/Tokens):

     cp ../ethereum-token/*.sol contracts/